40 Wall Street: Chase relocation and Webb & Knapp acquisition

-In August 1950, the building's owners submitted plans for an alteration of the building, to cost $300,000.
+In August 1950, the building's owners submitted plans for an alteration of the building at a cost of $300,000.
 Over the following years, the building was retrofitted with air conditioning.
 The directors of the Manhattan Company and Chase National Bank voted in January 1955 to merge their respective companies, and Chase Manhattan Bank was created as a result of the merger.
-The new company was headquartered at Chase National's previous building at 20 Pine Street, immediately north of 40 Wall Street; soon afterward, Chase constructed a structure at the neighboring 28 Liberty Street to serve as its headquarters.
+The new company was headquartered at Chase National's previous building at 20 Pine Street, immediately north of 40 Wall Street; soon afterward, Chase constructed a building at the neighboring 28 Liberty Street to serve as its headquarters.
 Meanwhile, several offices as well as a bank branch remained in 40 Wall Street.

-By 1956, the building's financial situation had improved considerably, and the 40 Wall Street Corporation's $1,000 debentures were selling for $1,550.
+By 1956, the building's financial situation had improved considerably, and 40 Wall Street Corporation's $1,000 debentures were selling for $1,550.
 That year, real estate developer William Zeckendorf had his company Webb and Knapp buy the leaseholds for the land from 40 Wall Street Inc., Chase, and the estate of the Iselin family.
-Webb and Knapp also bought 32 percent of the 40 Wall Street Corporation's stock.
-Webb and Knapp bought further shares in the 40 Wall Street Corporation, owning two-thirds of the corporation's shares.
-The firm attempted to sell 40 Wall Street in October 1957 for $15 million, but a New York Supreme Court judge enjoined the sale in November 1957 after several minority shareholders claimed the sale was illegal.
+Webb and Knapp also bought 32 percent of 40 Wall Street Corporation's stock, eventually increasing their stake to two-thirds of the corporation's shares.
+The firm attempted to sell 40 Wall Street in October 1957 for $15 million, but a New York Supreme Court justice enjoined the sale in November 1957 after several minority shareholders claimed the sale was illegal.

-The corporation's stockholders voted in June 1959 to sell the building for not less than $17 million.
-To reduce disagreements, a State Supreme Court judge ordered that an auction be held for the building.
+The corporation's stockholders voted in June 1959 to sell the building for no less than $17 million.
+To reduce disagreements, a State Supreme Court justice ordered that an auction be held for the building.
 That October, stockholders held an auction for 40 Wall Street.
 Zeckendorf submitted the highest bid, at $18.15 million, although there was only one other bidder.
-At the time, 40 Wall Street was believed to be the most valuable real-estate property to be auctioned.
+At the time, 40 Wall Street was believed to be the most valuable real-estate property ever to be auctioned in New York City.
 Webb & Knapp had spent $32 million to acquire the building; excluding the auction, the remainder of the cost was used to pay Chase and the Iselin estate.